 button is pressed.

-This message box provides a comprehensive overview of the configuration process, including the number of parameters that were kept at their default values, the number of non-default read-only parameters that were ignored, and the number of non-default writable parameters that were updated.
+This message box provides a comprehensive overview of the configuration process, including the number of parameters that were kept at their default values,

 The summary message box will also categorize the writable parameters into four groups: